-Boomer Van Morrison: the new Nostradamus for Silicon Valley
+Van Morrison: the new Nostradamus for hip techies

 The cool thing about the predictions of Nostradamus (1503-1566) is that you can pretty much retrofit any outcome into the sage’s pronouncements.
-Thanks to the Boomers, the last few decades have seen a resurgence of interest in the prescient old gent who lived over 400 hundred years ago.
-That’s plenty of time for pundits and seers to figure out just what he meant; plus, he’s off the hook for any explaining.
+Lately it seems we have seen a resurgence of interest in the prescient old gent – 400 hundred years is plenty of time for pundits and seers to figure out just what he meant; plus, he’s off the hook for any explaining.

-Not to be outdone, we channeled – well, Googled – our inner Nostradamus and uncovered a breakthrough reference to Apple founders Steve Jobs and Steve Wozniak.
+Not to be outdone, we channeled – well, Googled – our inner Nostradamus and uncovered a breakthrough reference to Silicon Valley.
 No, really.
 Honest.

-In Century II, Quatrain 89 below, line three clearly means Silicon Valley and line four may apply to IBM – or not, depending on their attorneys’ level of indignation.
+Century II, Quatrain 89 below is obviously about Steve Jobs and Bill Gates; line #4 may apply to IBM – or not, depending on their attorneys’ level of indignation.

 - One day the two great masters will be friends,